 A quick explanation of northern Europe

 Norway and Sweden share the Scandinavian peninsula, which stretches from way north of the Arctic Circle down to the shores of the Baltic Sea, covering a total area of around 289,500 square miles.
-Let's take a closer look at the three Scandinavian countries:
+Denmark is also considered a Scandinavian country.

 Some glacial ice still remains on higher ground.
 The extensive coastline runs for more than 15,000 miles (25,000 km) and is known for its countless fjords and islands.

 Although Norway's climate is like the rest of northern Europe quite cold and wet, it is not as cold as some expect due to the warming effect of the Gulf Stream.

 Norway's economy is driven by its massive petroleum, gas and energy industries, but shipping and fishing are also important.
 The seafood industry is responsible for the country's second biggest export category after energy.

 The Norwegian capital city is Oslo, home to around 600,000 people, but more than one million live in the surrounding region.
 The Vigeland Sculpture Park (pictured above) remains a huge tourist draw and is rated as the number one free tourist attraction in the country.

 Over the past fifteen years, the city's ugly waterfront has been transformed with staged redevelopment including new apartments, shopping malls, walkways, cycle paths, a new business district, and an iconic Opera House.

 A series of new museums and a new waterfront residential district complete the new-look of Oslo.

 I could write a lot more about Norway, of course.
 But, as this entire website is about the country, there's plenty more in-depth articles to read!
 Instead, let's take a look at the other Scandianvian countries.
 We start with our big brother to the east.